- Search The Registry

-Born in Camden, New Jersey, Bruce Scott Gordon's parents were both active in the civil rights movement.
-A 1968 graduate of Gettysburg College, where he was a member of Tau Kappa Epsilon Fraternity, and a 1988 Master's degree in Management (M.B.A.) graduate of the Sloan Fellows program of the MIT Sloan School of Management.
+Born in Camden, New Jersey, Bruce Scott Gordon's parents were active in the civil rights movement.
+He was a 1968 graduate of Gettysburg College, a member of Tau Kappa Epsilon Fraternity, and a 1988 Master's degree in Management (M.B.A.) graduate of the Sloan Fellows program of the MIT Sloan School of Management.
 Gordon's professional career began at Bell of Pennsylvania, where he rose in corporate management to become the Head of the Retail Markets Division of Verizon upon his retirement in December 2003.

 Black Enterprise magazine named him executive of the year in 1998.
 Other Verizon executives have credited him with helping to promote diversity and a corporate culture based on customer service at the telecom company.
 The American Advertising Federation inducted him into the Advertising Hall of Fame, the industry's most prestigious honor, in March 2007.
 Gordon's selection as NAACP president in 2005 was widely regarded as unusual most of the organization's past presidents have been prominent figures in politics, religion, or the civil rights movement before holding the office.
-The only candidate seriously considered by the organization's board, he was approved by a unanimous vote and was confirmed at the July 2005 NAACP convention.
-He succeeded Kweisi Mfume, who resigned his post as NAACP president in late 2004.
+The only candidate considered by the organization's board was approved unanimously and confirmed at the July 2005 NAACP convention.
+He succeeded Kweisi Mfume, who resigned from his post as NAACP president in late 2004.